beshu-tech/readonlyrest-docs/elasticsearch.md

 The value is hashed in the same way as it's done in `auth_key_sha512` rule, but it uses [_PBKDF2_](https://en.wikipedia.org/wiki/PBKDF2) key derivation function.
-At the moment there is no way to configure it, so during hash generation user has to take into consideration following PBKDF2 input parameters values:
+At the moment there is no way to configure it, so during the hash generation, the user has to take into consideration the following PBKDF2 input parameters values:

 | Input parameter | Value | Comment |